Te Kāhui Amokura

 Under Workstream 1: Improving outcomes for Māori Learners Te Kāhui Amokura have developed the first series case studies detailing a series of 'good practice' initiatives for our tauira Māori that are taking place across the New Zealand universities.

-See our latest facts and statistics about tauira Māori Building Māori Success
+See our latest facts and statistics about tauira Māori within our universities - Building Māori Success

 The Cycle 6 Academic Audit includes an Enhancement Theme in which universities collectively address an issue which is important to individual universities and of national significance.
 The topic for the Cycle 6 Enhancement Theme is “Access, outcomes and opportunity for Māori students and for Pasifika students”.
 An Enhancement Theme Steering Group has been formed to guide and oversee theme activites and progress.
 Darryn Russell and Pare Keiha are Te Kāhui Amokura's representatives on this committee.

 Researchers throughout our universities are working on local, national and international Māori research projects, many of which are collaborations with iwi, Māori asset holders and other Māori stakeholder groups.

 All New Zealand universities are a member of Ngā Pae of Te Maramatanga (NPM).
 NPM conduct research of relevance to Māori communities and are an important vehicle by which New Zealand is a key player in global indigenous research and affairs.
 They also provide support through learning wānanga and scholarships for postgraduate students.

 Te Hononga Pūkenga was created by NPM to connect researchers and to facilitate communities to access Māori researchers.
 If you’re going to do postgraduate study make sure you add your details to this database.